Thursday, April 30, 2026

 • Break.
 Auditor drafts preliminary report based on the Questionnaire (usually 1 - 2 hours);

-• Resume Virtual Meeting with QA/Company principles to review the Draft report (usually 1 hour or less);
+• Resume Virtual Meeting with QA/Company principals to review the Draft report (usually 1 hour or less);

 • Resolve any disagreements and develop remediation plan / responses as needed (included in above or a separate series of communications;

-• Draft Final Report and submit for review and discussion (about one+ weeks later);
+• Draft Final Report and submit for review and discussion (usually an e-mail or text discussion, about one+ weeks later);

 • Submit Final Report, in agreed electronic format as well as a written Report by mail (usually 1-2 days after final draft review).